advisorydx

 That paradigm no longer exists.

-Today, the commercialization window demands an evidence-first architecture.
+Today, the market entry window demands an evidence-first architecture.
 Payers require clinical utility data before coverage decisions.
 Health systems require economic justification before formulary access.
 Physicians require workflow integration before behavior change.

 The companies that recognize this shift early, and design for it, are the ones that achieve sustainable adoption.
 The companies that operate under the old paradigm, building a product and expecting the market to follow, are the ones that stall.

-The commercialization window has not closed.
+The market entry window has not closed.
 It has become architectural.

 Closing Perspective